 Among the paracrine factors essential for hypertrophy, EV-mediated transfer of miRNAs between the cardiac muscle cells plays a central role.
-Cardiac fibroblasts release EVs enriched in miR21, which induces hypertrophy of CMs by downregulating the expression of proteins involved in organizing cardiac muscle structure and function, such as sorbin and SH3 domain-containing protein 2 [48].
-In a murine model, inhibition of miR-21 suppressed CMs hypertrophy in response to angiotensin II, thus confirming in vivo that fibroblast-derived miR-21 is involved in CMs hypertrophy [49].
-Other EV-derived miRNAs released from cardiac fibroblasts, which are involved in hypertrophy include miR133a, miR-208 and miR-499.
+Cardiac fibroblasts release EVs enriched in miR-21, which induces hypertrophy of CMs by downregulating the expression of proteins involved in organising cardiac muscle structure and function, such as sorbin and SH3 domain-containing protein 2 [48].
+In a murine model, inhibition of miR-21 suppressed CM hypertrophy in response to angiotensin II, thus confirming in vivo that fibroblast-derived miR-21 is involved in CM hypertrophy [49].
+Other EV-derived miRNAs released from cardiac fibroblasts, which are involved in hypertrophy, include miR-133a, miR-208, and miR-499.
 These miRNAs regulate genes encoding calcium channel inositol trisphosphate 3 receptor gene and myosin heavy chain [49].
-Whereas in physiological conditions miR133a, miR-208 and miR-499 stimulate heart healing, overproduction of these miRNAs during LVR favours the development of cardiac hypertrophy [49].
-Likely, the same miRNAs have either adaptive or maladaptive role because they activate different intracellular pathways, depending on their concentration and/or duration of stress conditions.
+Whereas in physiological conditions miR-133a, miR- 208, and miR-499 stimulate heart healing, overproduction of these miRNAs during LVR favours the development of cardiac hypertrophy [49].
+Probably the same miRNAs have either an adaptive or maladaptive role because they activate different intracellular pathways, depending on their concentration and/or duration of stress conditions.
 Hence, miRNA-regulated intracellular pathways might become a novel therapeutic tool for prevention and treatment of LVR.